namtoki/English/memo/meeting.md

 > is there a way to check a list of supported profiles somewhere?
 > Would it be in the **SDK documentation** or something?
 >
+> Oh, I see!
+That makes sense.
+Got it!
+>
 > And
-> the next few questions seem pretty clear-cut.
+> the next few questions also seem pretty clear-cut.
 > Kato-san, do you want to add anything?
 >
 > (Yeah, as far as I know,)
 > there aren't really any earbuds or headphones that officially support **AAC-ELD**, right?
 > I think it's safe to say it's **not supported**, and that shouldn't be an issue.
-> What do you think, Kato-san?
+> Kato-san, Is there anything to add or revise regarding this point?"
 >
 > Alright,
+>
+> but
 > This is an area I was also curious about.
 > Regarding **line 16**,
 >